- Patients

 What is Dupuytren’s disease?

-Dupuytren’s disease (also known as Dupuytren’s contracture or Viking disease) is a benign condition that causes excessive scar tissue within the fibrous fascia beneath the skin of the palm of the hand.
-In the early stages this is seen as lumps or cord-like thickenings.
-Over time contraction of the scar tissue can pull the fingers towards the palm, into a permanent bent position called a contracture, which can limit function of the hand.
+Dupuytren’s disease is a condition that causes excessive scar tissue within the fibrous fascia beneath the skin of the palm of the hand.1 In the early stages this is seen as lumps or cord-like thickenings.1 Over time contraction of the scar tissue can pull the fingers towards the palm, into a permanent bent position called a ‘contracture’, which can limit function of the hand.1

 Make an enquiry